hero media

 The data is in, and the most loved drives this winter are…

-Winter is fast approaching in Australia, but for road trippers, the cooler season is no reason to stay parked.
+Winter has settled in Australia, but for road trippers, the cooler season is no reason to stay parked.
 In fact, it’s the perfect time to hit the open road, with misty mornings, star-filled nights and epic scenery in every direction.
 But which routes are worth the drive when the temps drop?

 The Great Ocean Road is the most popular winter road trip.